opengisch/sylvis/README.md

 - `DEPLOY_SSH_USER`
 - `DEPLOY_SSH_HOST`
 - `DEPLOY_SSH_PORT`
-- `DEPLOY_ENV_OVERRIDE` (stack configuration to override in .env)

-It is assumed the checkout repo is available under `./sylvis` for that SSH user.
+It is assumed the checkout repo is available under `./sylvis` for that SSH user, with a `.env` file containing the deployment stack config.

 ## Code style